 That’s All Right, Mama was released in 1954 at the height of the notorious ‘Baaad Mother’ musical craze, when the airwaves were dominated by patriarchal pop songs with sexist titles like ‘You’re a Terrible Mummy, Mrs Grimshaw’ and ‘(I’d Be) Better Off an Orphan’.
 As a result, Presley’s track was a refreshingly pro-feminist antidote to this widespread anti-mom sentiment, offering reassuring statements of support to its eponymous Mama no less than 27 times.

-But don’t be mistaken into thinking that Presley’s song was just a sugar-coated ode to motherhood.
+Presley’s song was no mere sugar-coated ode to motherhood, however.
 It contained a dark subtext that foreshadowed Bob Dylan’s later and similarly titled ‘It’s Alright, Ma (I’m Only Bleeding)’, although Dylan only concealed his dark subtext with brackets.
 Elvis worshipped his mother, but the mama of That’s All Right, Mama is not without her flaws: she evicts her son from their family home midway through the song’s final verse and, during the fade-out, can be heard sabotaging his online dating profile.

 Hound Dog

 Presley’s Hound Dog was widely regarded as part of a long tradition of animal-themed breakup songs like Frank Sinatra’s Shithouse Rat and Susan Boyle’s Bastard Pigeon.
-In these songs, the titular animal is not meant to be taken literally, but instead represents a spurned lover’s beastly barb towards a heartless ex who’s presumably human.
+In these songs, the titular animal is not meant to be taken literally, but instead represents a spurned lover’s beastly barb towards a presumably human ex.
 Hound Dog breaks with this tradition, however, because Presley’s actually singing about a dog.

 The tragic mutt is subjected to an escalating series of insults that culminate in one of the most harrowing couplets ever to appear in a popular song: